Funds That Enhance Academics

 Three unrestricted funds available to the Chancellor to meet needs and take advantage of opportunities that come to UIS.

-ECCE, which stands for Engaged Citizenship Common Experience, represents a distinctive Speaker Series Course that all UIS undergraduates must take before graduating.
+The Engaged Citizenship Common Experience at UIS represents a distinctive Speaker Series Course that all UIS undergraduates must take before graduating.
 The series features a diversity of topics, all chosen to give students a wider perspective on life.
 We believe the program helps students become more mature in their understanding of life so that they can more effectively make a positive difference in the world.
 Your gifts will support expenses for this unique program, such as speakers’ travel costs and honoraria, publicity, or other expenses.

 Edmund L. Kowalczyk, Rozanne Robertson’s late husband, worked for Johnson & Johnson for a number of years and was a highly respected and effective businessman and leader who excelled at presenting seminars.
 Springfield resident Rozanne Robertson has established the Edmund L. Kowalczyk Fund for Leadership at UIS in his honor.
 She is a former member of the World Affairs Council of Central Illinois and volunteer at the Abraham Lincoln Presidential Library and Museum.
 The Kowalczyk Fund will be used for lectures on leadership at UIS, most likely as part of the ECCE Speaker Series during the coming years.
 Thank you, Rozanne, for contributing to UIS in such a thoughtful way.
 We are privileged to remember your late husband through this fund.